lucidrains/soft-moe-pytorch/README.md

 This MoE has only been made to work with non-autoregressive encoder.
 However, some recent <a href="https://arxiv.org/abs/2305.18295">text-to-image models</a> have started using MoE with great results, so may be a fit there.

+## Appreciation

+- <a href="https://stability.ai/">StabilityAI</a> for the generous sponsorship, as well as my other sponsors out there

+- <a href="https://github.com/arogozhnikov/einops">Einops</a> for making my life easy

 ## Install

 ```bash